mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 From a list it is actually not far to an automated script, since UIs have functions that take parameters... simply call the function directly with the parameter notes in a script. but don't do everything at once, step by step.

-NOTE: have cli script for odML file verification + option to rectify file paths
+NOTE/odML: have cli script for odML file verification + option to rectify file paths

-NOTE: do we need a built index for specific field contents in odML e.g. "filename" on load?
+NOTE/odML: do we need a built index for specific field contents in odML e.g. "filename" on load?

 NOTE: LFP: let the students use the GUI for a while and then show them the same with a prepared script to show that everything is documented, makes work less error prone and saves time.